 You can have HSV sliders, RGB sliders, triangle in a hue ring.
 But you can also have HSI, HSL or HSY’ sliders, CMYK sliders, palettes, round selectors, square selectors, tiny selectors, big selectors, color history and shade selectors.
 Just go intoto change the shape and type of the main big color selector.

-You can call the color history with H, common colors with U and the two shade selectors with Shift + N and Shift + M. The big selector can be called with Shift + I on canvas.
+You can call the color history with the H key, common colors with the U key and the two shade selectors with the Shift + N and Shift + M shortcuts.
+The big selector can be called with the Shift + I shortcut on canvas.

 Circles, rectangles, paths, Krita allows you to draw these easily.